dgwynne/wslv/README.md

 default to /dev/ttyC0.
 If the display appears to support DRM and Kernel Mode Setting, wslv will close the `wsdisplay(4)` device and try opening `/dev/dri/card0` instead.

+- `-r`

+Display a Reload button on the screen that triggers a reload of the Lua script used to control the interface.

 ## MQTT